laforge49/Agent2/README.md

 an error response.
 Such systems are still fully asynchronous, but a lot more fun to work with.

+Remember that [Clojure agents](http://clojure.org/agents) are not intended for use directly across multiple JVM's.
+And this simplifies things enormously.

 ## Status

 This project is a rewrite of the Java project,